LinqiLu-web/LinqiLu-web.github.io/_projects/purrfessor.md

   <div class="col-md-7 ">
     <p>
-      Purrfessor is a multimodal health chatbot that analyzes meals with images + text and offers personalized diet guidance.
+      Purrfessor is a multimodal health chatbot that analyzes meals with images + text and offers diet guidance.
       Fine-tuned on food and nutrition data, it improves user engagement and care compared to standard GPT-4.
     </p>